Common Questions

 A qualified naturopathic doctor is one who has completed a four-year, full-time program at an accredited school of naturopathic medicine.
 Following the completion of an accredited program, NDs must write and pass standardized North American board exams known as the Naturopathic Physicians Licensing Examinations (NPLEX) or Entry to Practice exams in Ontario (CONO) in order to qualify for regulation/licensing.

-Regulation in provinces and Territories
+Regulation in Provinces and Territories

-Many NDs in Canada who are practicing in an unregulated province choose to maintain an out-of-province registration in a regulated province.
+Many NDs in Canada who are practicing in an unregulated province, choose to maintain an out-of-province registration in a regulated province.
 To find out if a naturopathic doctor is qualified, either check with the naturopathic regulatory board of your province or contact the CAND.

 Newfoundland and Labrador: The NLAND is the association representing naturopathic doctors with regulation as a vision for the future.